GIT_FEED

 What it does

-Entire is a tool that automatically records every AI assistant session — the questions asked, answers received, and code changes made — and links those recordings directly to your code's version history.
-This creates a permanent, searchable paper trail showing not just what changed in your codebase, but exactly why and how it was built.
+Entire is a tool that automatically records every AI assistant session — the questions asked, answers received, and files changed — and links those records directly to your code history, so teams can always see not just what changed in their codebase, but why.
+It works quietly in the background as developers push code, requiring almost no change to existing habits.

 Why it matters